The Pesach Hagada – The Wise Son Returns to the Questions by Yakov Nagen (Genack)

 Filed under Halakha, Philosophy, Prayer

-There is a great deal of literature about treating a terminally ill patient.
+Praying for One to Die: Philosophical Considerations by Ezra Schwartz There is a great deal of literature about treating a terminally ill patient.
 However, the question most relevant for family members, namely how they should pray, remains mired in obscurity.
-Although Ran in Nedarim 40a, basing himself of Ketubot 104a, teaches that one should pray for the [...]
+Although Ran in Nedarim 40a, basing himself of Ketubot 104a, teaches that one should pray [...]